VincentZ174/Base64Shell/README.md

 - Written in python 2.7

 # Features
+- Ctrl-C to refresh list of connected victims
 - Download -  Type in "download filename" to download a file from the victim machine
 - Upload - Type in "upload filename" to upload a file from the attack machine
 - Example: download 1.txt , upload 1.txt